sebastianspross/k8s101/README.md

               periodSeconds: 3
 ```
 # Kubernetes' service discovery 🔎
 As you already noticed there are more than just one `js-idrepeater` `pod`.
 You need an abstraction layer which knows every `pod` no matter on which node it is running on.
-Other szenarios can be: scale-out, recreation of a pod, scheduling pods to other nodes and all other cases in which pods might change their IP or count.
+Other scenarios can be scale-out, recreation of a pod, scheduling pods to other nodes and all other cases in which pods might change their IP or count.
 The `service` is doing this job in Kubernetes.
 The `service` uses `selectors` which matches with `labels` in the pod yaml.
 > Inspect the deployment.yaml file and find the `spec.template.metadata.labels.app` which is set to `js-idrepeater`.
 <p align="center">
 <img src="images/service-discovery.png" alt="drawing" />